-This page provides an overview of the wide variety of Labour Force Survey (LFS) quality measures which are available.
+This page provides an overview of the wide variety of Labour Force Survey (LFS) quality measures that are available.

-For further information see related links for detailed documentation and reports which are currently available.
+For further information, see “Related links” for detailed documentation and reports that are currently available.

 Details of sampling errors are published each month in the Labour Market Statistics Integrated First Release.